How to Open a Bank Account in Canada - Your Full Guide 2024

 For a flexible alternative, have a look at online services like Wise, which let you get a multi-currency account set up in a broad range of countries, with CAD bank details to make it easy to hold, receive, send and spend in CAD - even before you arrive.

-Open a free Wise account online
+Open a Canadian bank account online FAQs

 FAQ